sybrenstuvel/python-rsa/doc/usage.rst

 requested, you can pass ``accurate=False`` to speed up the key generation process.

-These are some timings from my netbook (Linux 2.6, 1.6 GHz Intel Atom N270 CPU, 2 GB RAM):
+These are some average timings from my netbook (Linux 2.6, 1.6 GHz Intel Atom N270 CPU, 2 GB RAM).
+Since key generation is a random process, times may differ.

 +----------------+------------------+
 | Keysize (bits) | Time to generate |